FuzionView/FV-Docs/source/openfv.rst

    *FuzionView Account Register Page*

-Once you have received your userid and password, login to FuzionView.
+Once you have received your user ID and password, login to FuzionView.

 .. figure:: /_static/Login2.png
    :alt: The FuzionView login page